Anjelica Huston: Critical and popular recognition (1989–1995)

 Huston earned a BAFTA nomination for Best Supporting Actress for her portrayal of a flight attendant having an affair with a respected family guy in Woody Allen's dramedy Crimes and Misdemeanors (1989).
 The drama Enemies, A Love Story, also released in 1989, featured her as the long-vanished wife of a Holocaust survivor.
 In a positive review for the film, Roger Ebert asserted: "Parts, especially the scenes with Huston, are heartwarming in a strange way, because they show one human being accepting the weaknesses of another".
 For her role, she received an Academy Award nomination for Best Supporting Actress.

-In The Witches (1990), based on the 1983 book of the same name by Roald Dahl, Huston starred as the Grand High Witch, the all-powerful leader of the world's witches.
+In The Witches (1990), based on the 1983 book of the same name by Roald Dahl, Huston starred as the Grand High Witch, the all-powerful leader of the world's witches, shared the cast with Mai Zetterling and Rowan Atkinson.
 She and the costume designer Marit Allen originally brought a different dress for the role, but the director Nicolas Roeg rejected it as "not sexy".
 Huston recalled: "That was the first time I'd imagined that this horrible creature in a children's movie should have sex appeal.
 It simply had not occurred to me.
 But of course, Nic was absolutely right.
 His vision was diabolical and dark and brilliantly funny.
 If a witch was to be at the center of this plot, she needed to be sexy to hold the eye."
 The character's monstrous version was prepared by Jim Henson's Creature Shop and "took over six hours to apply and almost as much time to remove at the end of the day."
 Despite a lackluster box office response, the film was applauded by critics and has obtained a cult following over the years; it has also remained one of Huston's favorite roles.